theonethread/falkor-library/readme.md

 ### **Versioning and Branching Strategy**

 Release sources can be found on the `master` branch, this one always points to the latest tagged release.
-Previous sources of releases' can be found using Git version tags (or browsing GitHub releases).
+Previous sources of releases can be found using Git version tags (or browsing GitHub releases).
 Released packages can be found on [npmjs](https://www.npmjs.com/package/@falkor/falkor-auth-server "Visit").

 The repository's main branch is `develop` (due to technical reasons), this holds all developments that are already decided to be included in the next release.
 Usually this branch is ahead of master one patch version (but based on upcoming features to include this can become minor, or major), so prepared external links may yet be broken.